5ahmns-WiSem22-23/16-prj01-recap-loppitz-v2/README.md

-# Template2D-Unity202015f1
+# Recap Project

 ### Project description:
-Introduction/Project summary
+You're a dog, who is trying to lose those holiday-extra-pounds.
+Navigate around the gym to find the much needed weight plates and bring them back to your spot at the rack.
+Due to their weight, you can only carry them one by one!
+Stay away from cookies, but keep your eyes open for Preworkout!

 ### Development platform:
-(OS, Unity Version, Visual Studio Version, used SDKs)
+Windows 10, Unity 2020.1.5f1, Visual Studio 2019

 ### Target platform:
-WebGL, Mobile, VR Device incl. reference resolution

 ### Visuals:
-Screenshots (concept and experience), Video

-### Necessary setup/execution steps:
-Installation process, e.g. step by step instructions that I can run the project after cloning it

-### Third party material:
-(if used Fonts, Sounds, Music, Graphics, Materials, Code etc.)

 ### Project state:
-incl. progress in percent
+work in progress

 ### Limitations:
+my brain
 ### Lessons Learned:

-Copyright by you :)
+Copyright by Louis